fooplugins/foogallery/README.txt

 Please update in order for FooGallery to work in WP 5.5+!

 == Changelog ==

+= 2.4.14 =
+* Date Updated : 21 Feb 2024
+* Fix : fix for albums showing html in "back to album" text.
+* NOTE : You only need to update if you use albums!!

 = 2.4.13 =
 * Date Updated : 17 Feb 2024